Improving Quality Control – the Cornerstone of Pharma Manufacturing

 In referring to the current industrial manufacturing situation, the McKinsey Global Report mentioned above states that “In this world, the rewards for success—and the penalties for failure—are ever greater”.
 It goes on to elaborate on insights for manufacturing industries concerning their digitalization journeys and the adoption of new technology which will bring substantial benefits and help them maneuver towards the future.

 The pharmaceutical industry will gain substantial business value using self-service analytics.
-It can greatly help the industry and you, its process experts, with the job at hand and in particular help with its process cornerstone: improving quality control.
+It can greatly help the industry and you, its plant managers and process experts, with the job at hand and in particular help with its process cornerstone: improving quality control.